Margin of UN defeat disappoints Israel

 | JERUSALEM

-The United Nations General Assembly voted on Thursday to upgrade the Palestinians' status in the world body, making them a "non-member state".
-The decision was backed by 138 nations, opposed by nine, while 41 members abstained.
+The United Nations General Assembly voted on Thursday to upgrade the Palestinian status in the world body, making it a "non-member state".
+The decision was backed by 138 nations against 9 opposed, with 41 members abstaining.

-An Israeli official said on Friday that Prime Minister Benjamin Netanyahu's conservative government had authorised thousands of new settlement homes on occupied land where the Palestinians, with wide foreign support, envisage their future state. <ID:L5E8MUB70>

-But the fact only three major countries sided with Israel at the world forum on Thursday - the United States, Canada and the Czech Republic - underscored how isolated it has become on the international stage regarding peacemaking with the Palestinians.
+But the fact only three major countries sided with Israel -- the United States, Canada and the Czech Republic -- underscored how isolated Israel has become on the international stage when it comes to peacemaking with the Palestinians.

 Nonetheless, analysts said the vote exposed the gulf that has opened between Europe and Prime Minister Benjamin Netanyahu over his handling of the Western-backed administration of Palestinian President Mahmoud Abbas, and the depth of EU opposition to Jewish settlement expansion.